DFE-Digital/get-into-teaching-app/app/views/content/blog/my-move-from-canada-to-teach-in-england.md

 It’s then about creating an environment that people want to come to, even if it’s to just sit and talk about literature.
 The fact that we’re comfortable together means we can have strong and insightful conversations.

 I especially love any opportunity to go beyond the subject, to consider big ideas about the world with them.

-What have been the career benefits of teaching in England?
+## What have been the career benefits of teaching in England?

-It’s been amazing for me career-wise because it has given me the opportunity to explore and help shape another curriculum.
+It’s been amazing for me career wise because it has given me the opportunity to explore and help shape another curriculum.
 I’m constantly comparing the different approaches in Canada and England.
 That perspective is unparalleled and another sort of perk of being an outsider.

 ## What advice would you give to other overseas teachers?